boginw/P5/report/3 Iteration 2/Overview of other designs.md

 ![Flow chart for abstracted MI-activities](report/assets/pictures/MI_Chart.png){#fig:MI_Chart}

 As can be seen in [@fig:MI_Chart], the common flow consists of seven different activities.
-A more in-depth description of the different tactics for select activities will be described in [@sec:].
+A more in-depth description of the different tactics for the activities will be described throughout the report.

 ##### Picture is Captured